|Nutrition Facts (per serving)|

 The duck fat makes these biscuits especially tender and delicious.
 If you don't render your own duck fat, you can find it in some grocery stores and specialty markets.
 It's also available through Amazon.com and other online stores.
-See this easy duck confit for an excellent way to get duck fat.
+You can use duck fat to make a variety of dishes and sides.

 For light, flaky biscuits, mix and work the dough as little as possible, just until the dough is moist and holds together.
 Also, when you cut the dough with the biscuit cutter, don't twist.
 Try to remember to cut up and down.
 Twisting can cause them to rise lop-sided as they bake.

-- 4 tablespoons duck fat (chilled for about 20 minutes in the freezer until solid)
+4 tablespoons duck fat, chilled in the freezer until solid, about 20 minutes

-- In a medium bowl, combine the flour, baking powder, soda, and salt.
+In a medium bowl, combine the flour, baking powder, baking soda, and salt.
 Whisk to blend thoroughly.